 Chant Course Descriptions

 Fundamentals for Men and Women (Director, Dr. Horst Buchholz): This course in Gregorian chant is intended for real chant beginners: both those who can read modern notation and those with no musical training.
 Participants will learn how to read the four-line staff, the names of the neumes, and how to navigate the intervals with solfege.
 Rhythm will be introduced.
 Course material will include the Ordinaries of the Mass and one Proper.

 Intermediate for Men and Women (Director, Dr. Jennifer Donelson-Nowicka): This course offers continued study in Gregorian chant and is intended for those who have some background in chant but do not sing chant on a regular basis.
-This is a beginning to an intermediate course whose primary aim, like the foundation’s course, will not be sung during the liturgy.
+This is a beginning-to-intermediate course whose primary aim, like the foundation course, will not be performance during the liturgy.
 Participants will be responsible for singing the Ordinaries of the Mass and will be prepared to sing four chant Propers during the week in addition to the Mass Ordinaries.

 Schola (two sections: Christopher Berry, Women; Nicholas Lemme, Men): This course is intended for advanced singers who sing chant regularly.
 The two scholas (men, women) will be responsible for the bulk of the more difficult Mass Propers sung during the week.

 Advanced Seminar on Chant Conducting (Director, David Hughes): This course is intended for advanced singers (both men and women) who wish to continue their study of Gregorian chant, particularly on conducting and interpretation.
 This class will also focus on study rather than performance.
 This choir will prepare four Mass Propers for liturgies during the week.
 NOTE: A quick review of Gregorian notation will be offered, but it is expected that the singer will have a good basic understanding and ability to read Gregorian square-note notation.